 1. Bless yourself – This suggestion is obvious, but if we are only blessing ourselves with holy water on Sunday, then aren’t we missing out on the rest of the week?
 You can never have too much grace or blessing in your life.
 Use holy water daily.
-Keeping a holy water font in the home is a great idea so that you, your family, and guests can be blessed in the comings and goings from your home.
-Keep the font right by the front door to ensure you never leave home without it.
+Keeping a holy water font in the home is an excellent idea so that you, your family, and guests can be blessed in the comings and goings from your home.
+Keep the font right by the front door to ensure you never leave the house without it.

 2. Bless your house – If you haven’t taken the time to bless your house with holy water, then no time is better than the present.
-Your home is the domestic Church and is in need of spiritual protection.
+Your home is the domestic Church and needs spiritual protection.
 You can sprinkle holy water in your home yourself, or have a priest formally bless your home using holy water as part of the house blessing ceremony.

 5. Bless your car – The car is probably the most dangerous place where you spend a significant amount of time each day.
 Never underestimate the power of holy water applied to your vehicle to keep you safe from harm’s way, when used in faith and trust in God.
-In fact, you can also have a priest bless your car with holy water.
+You can also have a priest bless your car with holy water.